 Summer’s a super time for guacamole, too.
 Avocados are readily available in stores; they’re 10 for $10 here, which is nice.
 Avocados are tasty, healthy and can liven up a party with chips or add super flavor to your venison burgers or beef burgers.

 If you haven’t tried a little avocado or guacamole on a burger, don’t stick your nose up in the air.
 It’s good.
 It’s not a hipster deal, either.
 Like we told our kids when they were little, at least try something instead of just outright “No!
 Yucky!
 Not doing it!” and being that way.
 Give it a try.

-Our local favorite Mexican restaurant has a super dish with their handmade salsa mixed with diced avocado.
+Our local favorite Mexican restaurant has a super dish with their handmade pico de gallo mixed with diced avocado.
 They stir it all together but not into a paste or mush.
 It’s still chunky and has outstanding flavor.
 They serve it with grilled shrimp, but you could make it and eat with chips, burgers or whatever.
 It’s super.

 Buena Vista “Fanny’s Special”

 Onion, finely diced (use a sweet white onion)

 Seed the tomatoes.
 Dice tomatoes and onion, chop cilantro leaves (remove the tough stems) and chunk the avocado.
 Add to bowl, stirring gently.
 Squeeze juice from a fresh lime and chill.

 I like to add a pinch of sea salt to my guacamole, too, because it enhances the flavor.
 Not a lot, though.
 Just a pinch.
 The acidity of the lime also helps.
 When it’s all together it’s some good stuff!